 Call Type Definition Busy On TDM Spans, busy signal detected (typically on an unanswered call).
-On UTA, as reported by the router.
+On VoIP Spans, message received indicating a busy line.
 Note: Sometimes a message is played on busy lines instead of a busy signal, offering autoredial when the line is free.
 In this case, the call type is identified as Unanswered or Undetermined rather than Busy , depending on the signaling on the trunk.
-Data Call (Applies to PRI and SS7only) Determined via specific D-channel or SS7 messaging, denotes a specific type of data call that may use more than one channel.
+Data Call (Applies to PRI, SS7, and VoIP) Determined via specific D-channel or SS7 messaging, denotes a specific type of data call that may use more than one channel.
 Videoconferencing is a typical example.
 For VoIP, a data codec was used.
 Fax Fax calls.
 Reported when distinct fax handshake messages are detected on the line.
-On UTA, as reported by the router.
-Modem (Does not apply to UTA) Modem calls.
+For VoIP, indicates a fax codec was used.
+Modem (Does not apply to SIP or UTA) Modem calls.
 Reported when distinct modem handshake messages are detected on the line.
-See also Modem Energy .
-Modem Energy (Does not apply to UTA) Calls for which a type of energy characteristic of modems is detected (in-band call audio with the characteristics of modulated modem data) but that do not present a standard modem handshake.
+See also Modem Energy.
+Modem Energy (Does not apply to SIP or UTA) Calls for which a type of energy characteristic of modems is detected (in-band call audio with the characteristics of modulated modem data) but that do not present a standard modem handshake.
 For example, very old modem protocols and non-standards-based data transmission devices lack a standard modem handshake.
 These calls are reported as Modem Energy.
 See also Modem .
-STU (Does not apply to UTA) Secure Telephone Unit III (STU-III) calls.
+STU (Does not apply to SIP or UTA) Secure Telephone Unit III (STU-III) calls.
 Reported when distinct STU handshake messages are detected on the line.
 Unanswered The calling party hung up after the call was dialed, but before the call was answered.

-Call Type Definition Undetermined A distinct call type has not been detected.
+Undetermined A distinct call type has not been detected.
 This can occur in the following situations: The calling number hung up after the call was answered but before the call type was determined.
 These may occur, for example, when a voice mail system answers the call, but the caller decides not to leave a voice mail message and hangs up.
-Silent or indistinguishable calls are reported in the Call Monitor as Undetermined until one of the following occurs: - A distinct call type is detected. - When Call Type Timeout is reached, the call defaults to Voice .
+Silent or indistinguishable calls are reported in the Call Monitor as Undetermined until one of the following occurs: - A distinct call type is detected. - When Call Type Timeout is reached, the call defaults to Voice . • For VoIP, this call type is set if the codec in use has a type of Unknown , or if multiple codecs are negotiated, but no media packets are detected.
 If an Undetermined call ends before it is answered, it is logged as Unanswered.
-Video (Only reported on Inline SIP Spans) A video codec was used.
-Voice Voice calls.
-On TDM Spans, reported when voice energy is detected on the line, or when answered calls identified as Undetermined reach Call Type Timeout .
-On UTA, as reported by the router.